Internship Training Manual

 I. Intern Clinical Approach Presentations

 This presentation is a required year-end experience in which interns present their approach to individual therapy.
 Client clinical information is used to illustrate how interns conceptualize and intervene with most clients.
 The presentation is given to the entire clinical staff.
 Clinical staff are invited to submit evaluations.
-The Director of Training receives these evaluations and forwards the forms and a summary form of the scores from all the staff’s evaluations to each intern’s individual supervisor for feedback and discussion.
+The Associate Director of Training receives these evaluations and forwards the forms and a summary form of the scores from all the staff’s evaluations to each intern’s individual supervisor for feedback and discussion.

 J. Use of Evaluations

 Serious deficiencies in an intern’s skill development or professional progress are communicated to the trainee orally and in writing as soon as deficiencies come to the attention of the training staff.
 The intern’s academic program is notified of the problem(s).
-The Director of Training, supervisors, academic program, and trainee establish a plan for remediation of deficiencies.
+The Associate Director of Training, supervisors, academic program, and trainee establish a plan for remediation of deficiencies.
 (See Progressive Discipline and Due Process.)

 Return to table of contents

-VIII Internship Completion Criteria
+VIII.
+Internship Completion Criteria

-In compliance with APA Accreditation Guidelines the program has developed internship completion criteria.
+In compliance with APA Accreditation Guidelines, the program has developed internship completion criteria.
 Criteria are as follows:

-• Completion of 2000 internship hours.
+• Completion of 2,000 internship hours.

 • Completion of a minimum of 500 direct service hours.